bscottm/simh-cmake/cmake/README-cmake.md

 ## Motivation

 **Note**: This is personal opinion.
 There are many personal opinions like this, but this one is mine.
+(With apologies to the USMC "Rifle Creed.")

 `simh` is a difficult package to build from scratch, especially if you're on a Windows platform.
 There's a separate directory tree you have to check out that has to sit parallel to